tenKinetic/Audials/README.md

 {
   type: (String) Either 'gain' or 'balance'.
 Default is gain,
   display: (String) Either 'notch' or 'fill'.
 Default is notch,
-  min: (Integer) Range start.
+  min: (Number) Range start.
 Default is 0,
   max: (Integer) Range end.
 Default is 100,
   step: (Integer) Legal interval.
 0.01..n (values are rounded to two decimal places) Default is 1,
   value: (Integer) Initial value.
 Default is 50,
   borderColour: (String) Style value (EG white, #, rgb, rgba).
 Default is #545454,
-  borderWidth: (Integer) 0..15.
-Default is 8,
+  borderWidth: (Integer) Default is 8,
   indicatorBackgroundColour: (String) Style value (EG white, #, rgb, rgba).
 Default is white,
   indicatorColour: (String) Style value (EG white, #, rgb, rgba).
 Default is #888888,
-  indicatorWidth: (Integer) 5..20.
-Default is 15,
+  indicatorWidth: (Integer) Default is 15,
   valueBackgroundColour:  (String) Style value (EG white, #, rgb, rgba).
 Default is black,
   valueColour: (String) Style value (EG white, #, rgb, rgba).
 Default is white,
   valueFontSize: (String) Style value (EG 1.2em, 22px, 12pt, 90%).
 Default is 1em,
   inputId: (String) used for name and id of a hidden form input.
 Input is not generated if this option is omitted,
   zeroModifiers: (Boolean) Set touch modifier count to zero when releasing a dial.
+Default is false,
+  enableClipboard: (Boolean) Add the control value to the clipboard when releasing a dial.
 Default is false }
 ```
 See [Known Issues](#known-issues) for details regarding the *zeroModifiers* option.

+Number type options are rounded to two decimal places.
+The initial value is rounded to the nearest valid step (and also the same number of decimal places as the step provided).
+If your minimum and maximum values don't match the step the final step will be reduced.

 ## Events